mit-rss/racecar_docker/README.md

 - Windows: [Install git](https://git-scm.com/download/win) and then [install and launch Docker Desktop](https://docs.docker.com/desktop/windows/install/).
 - Linux: Make sure you have [git installed](https://git-scm.com/download/linux) and then [install Docker Engine for your distro](https://docs.docker.com/engine/install/#server) and install [Docker Compose V2](https://docs.docker.com/compose/cli-command/#install-on-linux).

 Once everything is installed and running, if you're on macOS or Linux open a terminal and if you're on Windows open a PowerShell.
-Then clone and pull the image (NOTE: If using a Mac, after cloning the repository, you must go into the docker compose yaml file and change the image from "sebagarc/racecar2", to "sebagarc/racecarmac"):
+Then clone and pull the image:
+>**IMPORTANT NOTE:** If you are using a Mac with Apple silicon, after cloning the repository, you must go into the docker compose yaml file and change the image from "sebagarc/racecar2", to "sebagarc/racecarmac")

     git clone https://github.com/mit-racecar/racecar_docker.git
     cd racecar_docker